emilcardell/LogFlow.Reducer/README.md

-LogFlow.MapReducer
+LogFlow.Reducer
 ==================

-A tiny map reduce framework for log files based on a time series approach (each hour, day etc)
+A tiny reduce framework for log files based on a time series approach (each hour, day etc) in elasticsearch